manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 # The AI Assistant: A Senior Coder, Junior Colleague

-While I haven't found the perfect metaphor for these LLM-based programming agents in an AI-assisted coding setup, I currently think of them as "an absolute senior when it comes to programming knowledge, but an absolute junior when it comes to being a co-worker."
+While I haven't found the perfect metaphor for these LLM-based programming agents in an AI-assisted coding setup, I currently think of them as "an absolute senior when it comes to programming knowledge, but an absolute junior when it comes to architectural oversight *in your specific context*."

 This means that **it takes some strategic effort to make them save you a tremendous amount of work**.